kidistdubale/account/README.md

 Hi Everyone,
-Kidist here, I change the parameter in get method from RAML file.
+Kidist here, I change the parameter in get method from RAML file. oneeee